dudewith3faces/tailwind-boilerplate/README.md

-# TAILWIND BOILERPLATE
+# TAILWIND STARTERPACK

+This is a starterpack for tailwind.
+Purge css, minify css and brotli implemented.

 ## HOW TO USE

-- Ensure you have nodejs and git installed
 - clone repo
-- install gulp globally with `npm install -g gulp`
 - install dependencies with `npm i`
-- start server by running `gulp` in CLI
+- start server by running `npm start` in CLI

+### FEATURES

+- `env` is set to 'dev' by default.
+Change `env` to 'production' before deploying
+- `gulp prod` pruge, minify and compress css.